grandjeanmartin/intellectualcooperation/publications.md

 This bibliography is frequently updated.
 If you want to complete it or add your recent publications, send them to [Martin Grandjean](mailto:martingrandjean@bluewin.ch?subject=[IntellectualCooperation]) who will add them.

 If you are a Zotero user and wish to contribute to this shared bibliography on a regular basis, it is entirely possible to assign yourself publishing rights, let us know.

+### RECENT PUBLICATIONS
+Items published in the last 10 years (alphabetical).
+For older publications, links, DOI and other classification criteria, [use the Zotero library](https://www.zotero.org/groups/2817289/intellectual_cooperation/library).

+* Brzeziński, Andrzej M. ‘Oskar Halecki – the Advocate of Central and Eastern European Countries in the International Committee on Intellectual Cooperation of the League of Nations (1922‑1925)’.
+Studia z Dziejów Rosji i Europy Środkowo-Wschodniej 48 (2013).
+* Bumbaca, Maria Pia.
+‘Lo spirito e le idee.
+L’organizzazione della cooperazione intellettuale nella Società delle Nazioni’.
+Doctoral Thesis, Universita di Roma (Sapienza), 2011.
+* Caillot, Marie.
+La Revue Mouseion (1927-1946): Les Musées et La Coopération Culturelle Internationale.
+2 vols.
+Paris: Ecole Nationale des Chartes, 2011.
+* Ducci, Annamaria.
+‘Europe and the Artistic Patrimony of the Interwar Period: The International Institute for Intellectual Cooperation at the League of Nations’.
+In Europe in Crisis, Intellectuals and the European Idea, 1917-1957, edited by Mark Hewitson and Matthew D’Auria, 227–42.
+New York, Oxford: Berghahn Books, 2012.
+* Ducci, Annamaria.
+‘Le musée d’art populaire contre le folklore.
+L’Institut International de Coopération Intellectuelle à l’époque du Congrès de Prague’.
+Revue germanique internationale, no. 21 (2015): 133–48.
+* Dumont, Juliette.
+‘De La Coopération Intellectuelle à La Diplomatie Culturelle : Le Parcours Du Brésil Dans l’entre-Deux-Guerres’.
+Caravelle, no. 99 (2012): 217–38.
+* Dumont, Juliette.
+‘Un panaméricanisme à la brésilienne ?
+Le projet d’Institut Interaméricain de Coopération Intellectuelle (1926-1930)’.
+Nuevo Mundo Mundos Nuevos.
+Nouveaux mondes mondes nouveaux - Novo Mundo Mundos Novos - New world New worlds, 2016.
+* Goodman, Joyce. ‘"Shaping the Mentality of Races and Especially of Young People”: The League of Nations and the Educational Cinematography Congress, 1934’.
+League of Nations: Histories, Legacies and Impact, 16 July 2018, 197–213.
+* Goodman, Joyce.
+‘Women and International Intellectual Co-Operation’.
+Paedagogica Historica 48, no. 3 (2012): 357–68.
+* Grandjean, Martin.
+‘Analisi e Visualizzazioni Delle Reti in Storia.
+L’esempio Della Cooperazione Intellettuale Della Societa Delle Nazioni’.
+Memoria e Ricerca 55, no. 2 (2017): 371–93.
+* Grandjean, Martin.
+‘Archives Distant Reading: Mapping the Activity of the League of Nations’ Intellectual Cooperation’.
+In Digital Humanities, 531–34.
+Krakow, 2016.
+* Grandjean, Martin.
+‘Iberian and Latino-American Representation in the Committee on Intellectual Cooperation of the League of Nations (1922-1939)’.
+In Politics of the Spirit: Cultural Internationalization in Early 20c Hispanic Modernity, edited by Diana Roig Sanz, 2020.
+* Grandjean, Martin.
+‘Intellectual Cooperation after the First World War: Multi-Level Network Analysis of an International Organization’.
+In Historical Network Research Conference.
+Ghent, 2014.
+* Grandjean, Martin.
+‘Les Cours Universitaires de Davos 1928-1931.
+Au Centre de l’Europe Intellectuelle’.
+Université de Lausanne, 2011.
+* Grandjean, Martin.
+‘Les réseaux de la coopération intellectuelle.
+La Société des Nations comme actrice des échanges scientifiques et culturels dans l’entre-deux-guerres’.
+Université de Lausanne, 2018.
+* Grandjean, Martin, and Marco Van Leeuwen.
+‘Mapping Internationalism: Congresses and Organisations in the Nineteenth and Twentieth Centuries’.
+In International Organizations and Global Civil Society: Histories of the Union of International Associations, edited by Daniel Laqua, Wouter Van Acker, and Christophe Verbruggen, 225–42.
+London: Bloomsbury, 2019.
+* Guilia, Simone.
+‘Il Ruolo Di Alfredo Rocco Alla Società Delle Nazioni’.
+Clio 48, no. 1 (2012): 29–48.
+* Habermann-Box, Sigrun.
+‘From the League of Nations to the United Nations: The Continuing Preservation and Development of the Geneva Archives’.
+In Networking the International System.
+Global Histories of International Organizations, edited by Madeleine Herren, 15–30.
+Switzerland: Springer, 2014.
+* Heerikhuizen, A. van.
+‘Paris 1933: A “Société Des Esprits” Chaired by Paul Valéry’.
+European Studies 32 (2014): 139–54.
+* Irish, Tomás.
+‘From International to Inter-Allied: Transatlantic University Relations in the Era of the First World War, 1905–1920.’
+Journal of Transatlantic Studies 13, no. 4 (2015): 311–25.
+* Irish, Tomás.
+‘Scholarly Identities in War and Peace: The Paris Peace Conference and the Mobilization of Intellect’.
+Journal of Global History 11, no. 3 (2016): 365–86.
+* Irish, Tomás. ‘“The Aims of Science Are the Antitheses to Those of War”: The Debate about Academic Science in Britain and France during the First World War’.
+In Other Combatants, Other Fronts: Competing Histories of the First World War, 29.
+Cambridge Scholars, 2011.
+* Irish, Tomás.
+‘The “Moral Basis” of Reconstruction?
+Humanitarianism, Intellectual Relief and the League of Nations, 1918-1925’.
+Modern Intellectual History 16, no. 1 (2019): 1–32.
+* Laqua, Daniel.
+‘Internationalisme ou affirmation de la nation ?
+La coopération intellectuelle transnationale dans l’entre-deux-guerres’.
+Critique internationale 52, no. 3 (2011): 51–67.
+* Laqua, Daniel.
+‘Transnational Intellectual Cooperation, the League of Nations, and the Problem of Order’.
+Journal of Global History 6, no. 2 (2011): 223–47.
+* Lopes, Quintino.
+‘Science and Diplomacy: The National Education Board and the League of Nations.
+Portugal in the 1930s’.
+E-Journal of Portuguese History 16, no. 2 (2018): 42–58.
+* Mazumdar, Pauline M. H. ‘Antitoxine and Anatoxine: The League of Nations and the Institut Pasteur, 1920-1939’.
+In Crafting Immunity.
+Working Histories of Clinical Immunology, 177–200.
+London: Ashgate, 2011.
+* Millet, Lauriane. ‘“Esprit Japonais” et Prémices Du Multiculturalisme: Le Japon et l’Organisation de Coopération Intellectuelle Dans l’entre-Deux-Guerres’.
+Relations Internationales 162, no. 3 (2015): 31–44.
+* Osborne, Ken.
+‘Creating the “International Mind”: The League of Nations Attempts to Reform History Teaching, 1920–1939’.
+History of Education Quarterly 56, no. 2 (2016): 213–40.
+* Pemberton, Jo-Anne.
+‘The Changing Shape of Intellectual Cooperation: From the League of Nations to UNESCO’.
+Australian Journal of Politics & History 58, no. 1 (2012): 34–50.
+* Pernet, Corinne.
+‘Twists, Turns and Dead Alleys: The League of Nations and Intellectual Cooperation in Times of War’.
+Journal of Modern European History 12, no. 3 (2014): 342–58.
+* Pita, Alexandra Cristina.
+‘Jaime Torres Bodet and the Intellectual/International Cooperation of Postwar’.
+Acta Universitatis Danubius.
+Relationes Internationales 8, no. 2 (2015).
+* Popa, Anisoara.
+‘Culture and Cooperation during the Interwar Period’.
+EIRP Proceedings 10 (2015).
+* Resende, José Armando Zema de.
+‘A cooperação intelectual internacional da Sociedade das Nações e o Brasil (1922-1938): dinâmicas de um processo’.
+Universidade de Brasília, 2013.
+* Richard, Anne-Isabelle.
+‘Huizinga, Intellectual Cooperation and the Spirit of Europe, 1933-1945’.
+In Europe in Crisis, Intellectuals and the European Idea, 1917-1957, edited by Mark Hewitson and Matthew D’Auria, 243–56.
+New York, Oxford: Berghahn Books, 2012.
+* Riemens, Michael.
+‘International Academic Cooperation on International Relations in the Interwar Period: The International Studies Conference’.
+Review of International Studies 37, no. 02 (2011): 911–28.
+* Roig Sanz, Diana.
+‘Dues Fites En La Collaboracio Catalana a l’IICI, La UNESCO i El PEN Club Internacional (1927 i  1959)’.
+In Lectures Dels Anys Cinquanta, edited by Enric Gallen and José Francisco Ruiz Casanova, 155–89.
+Lleida: Punctum, 2013.
+* Roig Sanz, Diana.
+‘The International Institute of Intellectual Cooperation: Translation Policies in the Interwar Period (1925-1946)’.
+In EST Conference.
+Aarhus, 2016.
+* Saikawa, Takashi.
+‘From Intellectual Co-Operation to International Cultural Exchange: Japan and China in the International Committee on Intellectual Co-Operation of the League of Nations, 1922-1939’.
+Universität Heidelberg, 2014.
+* Shine, Cormac.
+‘La Contre-Eglise Des Humanitaristes et Des Internationalistes: Vatican Multilateral Diplomacy and Catholic Internationalism at the League of Nations, 1917-1939’.
+Institut de hautes études internationales et du développement, 2017.
+* Shine, Cormac.
+‘Papal Diplomacy by Proxy?
+Catholic Internationalism at the League of Nations’ International Committee on Intellectual Cooperation, 1922-1939’.
+Journal of Ecclesiastical History, 2018, 1–21.
+* Sibille, Christiane.
+‘La musique à la Société des Nations’.
+Relations internationales 155, no. 3 (2014): 89–102.
+* Sibille, Christiane.
+‘LONSEA – Der Völkerbund in Neuer Sicht.
+Eine Netzwerkanalyse Zur Geschichte Internationaler Organisationen’.
+Zeithistorische Forschungen (Online-Ausgabe) 8, no. 3 (2011): 475–83.
+* Tournès, Ludovic.
+‘Comment Devenir Une Superpuissance Intellectuelle ?
+La Fondation Rockefeller et La Documentation Scientifique’.
+In La Diplomatie Par Le Livre.
+Réseaux et Circulation Internationale de l’imprimé de 1880 à Nos Jours, edited by Claude Hauser, Thomas Loué, Jean-Yves Mollier, and François Vallotton, 165–80.
+Lausanne: Nouveau Monde, 2011.
+* Tronchet, Guillaume.
+Diplomatie universitaire ou diplomatie culturelle ?
+La Cité internationale universitaire de Paris entre deux rives (1920-1940).
+Presses universitaires de Rennes, 2013.
+* Valéry, Paul, and Salvador de Madariaga.
+Correspondance Pour Une Société Des Esprits.
+Edited by Jean-Michel Rey.
+Estru Mediterraniu.
+Ajaccio: Albiana, Università di Corsica, 2016.
+* Wilson, Peter.
+‘Gilbert Murray and International Relations: Hellenism, Liberalism, and International Intellectual Cooperation as a Path to Peace’.
+Review of International Studies 37, no. 2 (2011): 881–909.